Skip to Content

 • Write requirements (.requirements.md files)

-• Validate requirements (dotreq test)
+• Validate requirements (dotreq validate)

 • Reference requirements in tests (requirement())

-• Local coverage reporting
+• Local coverage reporting (dotreq report, default --source local)

 These features require cloud authentication: